Timothy Lister and Tom DeMarco didn’t include a bibliography in Peopleware, so I swept through the book and produced one for curious readers.

 Free Books

-Software Productivity, by Harlan D. Mills - How to write good software in the 70s, when the world was still debating the usefullness of the GOTO statement.
+Software Productivity, by Harlan D. Mills - How to write good software in the 70s, when the world was still debating the usefulness of the GOTO statement.

 The Prince, by Niccolò Machiavelli